-Assessing future RV design and power needs, WFCO Electronics is introducing its new WF-8500 Series Power Center in a high-capacity compact size, with a choice of three types of connection modes.
+WFCO Electronics is introducing its new WF-8500 Series Power Center in a high-capacity compact size, with a choice of three types of connection modes to assess future RV design and power needs.

-For easy DC installation, a choice of three electrical connection modes are offered, matching those favored by different RV production lines — either Screw terminals, Quick connect terminals, or Wire pigtails.
-An exceptional range of 13 DC circuits, three of which are rated 30 Amps, enables manufacturers to install more circuits for greater design flexibility.
+An exceptional range of 13 DC circuits, three rated 30 Amps, enables manufacturers to install more circuits for greater design flexibility.
+For easy DC installation, three electrical connection modes are offered, matching those favored by different RV production lines — either Screw terminals.
+Quick connect terminals or Wire pigtails.

-Multi-color LED indicators provide instant information to technicians and owners about AC voltage input, dead circuits, battery reverse polarity and bulk mode operation.
-Click here for more information about the WF-8500 Series.
+Multi-color LED indicators to provide instant information to technicians and owners about AC voltage input, dead circuits, reverse battery polarity, and bulk mode operation.
+Click here for more details on the WF-8500 Series.

 WF-511OHP inverter upgrade

-The features on the WF-5110HP that RV manufacturers particularly like include an Internal Transfer Switch that allows input to bypass the inverter when the RV is connected to an AC source, either shore power or generator power.
+The features on the WF-5110HP that RV manufacturers notably like include an Internal Transfer Switch that allows input to bypass the inverter when the RV is connected to an AC source, either shore power or generator power.
+This inverter also protects the system by automatically shutting down when batteries run low, and input is below 10 volts.
 So there’s no need to install an external switch.
-This inverter also protects the system by automatically shutting down when batteries run low and input is below 10 volts.

-Furthermore, the WF-5110HP allows manufacturers the use of more cost effective 4AWG wiring versus 2AWG wire.
+Furthermore, the WF-5110HP allows manufacturers to use more cost-effective 4AWG wiring versus 2AWG wire.
 With no crimping required, 4AWG connections are also much easier and quicker for installers.